spatie/crawler/README.md

 ## Defining Crawl Limits

-By default, the crawler continues until it has crawled every page in scope.
-This behavior might cause issues if you are working in an environment with limitations such as a serverless environment (e.g. AWS Lambda).
+By default, the crawler continues until it has crawled every page it can find.
+This behavior might cause issues if you are working in an environment with limitations such as a serverless environment.

 The crawl behavior can be controlled with the following two options:

  - **Total Crawl Limit** (`setTotalCrawlLimit`): This limit defines the maximal count of URLs to crawl.
  - **Current Crawl Limit** (`setCurrentCrawlLimit`): This defines how many URLs are processed during the current crawl.

-The following examples demonstrate the usage of these limits further.
-All examples assume a website with a sufficient number of pages to crawl.
+Let's take a look at some examples to clarify the difference between these two methods.

-### Example 1: Using Total Crawl Limit
+### Example 1: Using the total crawl limit

-This allows to limit the total number of URLs to crawl, however often you call the crawler.
+The `setTotalCrawlLimit` method allows to limit the total number of URLs to crawl, no matter often you call the crawler.

 ```php
 $queue = <your selection/implementation of a queue>;